Safe House in London

 Liam dug his hand into the box and picked out an old book of poems when another photograph fell out from between the pages.
 Liam held the photograph up and smiled, "Mommy!"
 He ran his brown eyes over her features trying to memorize every detail of his mother's face.
 "She's pretty."

-Katie smiled unable to push back the sadness filling her eyes, "Yeah… she is…" She took a deep breath and kept searching for the spell book Aunt Willow had mentioned when she spotted a small photograph nestled between papers.
+Katie smiled unable to push back the sadness filling her eyes, "Yeah… she is…" she tucked a piece of her dark brown hair behind her ear and kept searching for the spellbook Aunt Willow had mentioned when she spotted a small photograph nestled between papers.
 "Look at this."
 Katie held up the photo, showing it to Liam.

-Liam craned his neck to see over Katie's shoulder then took the photograph of his sister's hand.
+Liam craned his neck to see over Katie's shoulder then took the photo of his sister's hand.
 He held it close to his face memorizing the curves of his mother's face.

 "That's me."
 Katie pointed at younger self in the photo.
 "Mom… obviously… and that's you," she tapped her index finger over the newborn held in their mother's arms.
 "You were just born."

 The book's pages flew open to break the mystical lock.
-The pages turned until settling to its correct page of containing the Time Traveling spell.
+The pages turned into settling to its correct page of containing the Time Traveling spell.

 Liam looked at his sister wearily, "Are you sure this is a good idea, Katie?"